ackermannd/PHP-TraitExample-PoC/README.md

       }
     }

-As you can see, the trait only provides the object with the ability to get an Logger instance set and to pass through the __log()__ method if an instance is set.
+As you can see, the trait only provides the object with the ability to get a Logger instance set and to pass through the __log()__ method if an instance is set.
 This way we could write our application code like so:

+    //Example.php
+    namespace ackermannd\traitex;

+    use ackermannd\traitex\Traits\Loggable;
+    use ackermannd\traitex\Traits\Cachable;

+    class Example {
+        use Loggable, Cachable;
+    }

+    //index.php
     use ackermannd\traitex\Example;

     $ex = new Example();